None,1), 1)

 def func1(self, a): return self+a

-t = _T3(1) # we initilized `t` to a type int = 1
+= _T3(1) # we initialized `t` to a type int = 1

-test_eq(t.func1(2), 3) # we add 2 to `t`, so 2 + 1 = 3
+t 2), 3) # we add 2 to `t`, so 2 + 1 = 3 test_eq(t.func1(

-You can access instance properties in the usual way via self:
+You can access instance properties in the usual way via self

 class _T4():